 There are almost three-quarters of a million people of South American ancestry in Florida – more than any other state in the United States.4 The diverse Iberian, African and indigenous musical heritages that combined and developed over hundreds of years in South America have found a fertile home in Florida.
 Tracks 11 through 15 of this playlist give a sample of some of those different regional sounds and styles.

 Six years after arriving in Hispaniola, the Spanish made landfall on the coast of Venezuela.
 As in the Caribbean, the music of Venezuela traces its roots back to indigenous, African and European influences.
 The folk music which has developed since the arrival of Europeans and Africans is called criolla – a reference to creoles, the rural folk of mixed ancestry who created the tradition.
 One of the most iconic instruments in this tradition, and an important symbol of Venezuelan music generally, is the arpa llanera, a 34-stringed harp descended from the diatonic harps of 17th-century Spain.
 Known as the “plains harp” in English, it is the main purveyor of Venezuela’s quintessential folk dance music: joropo.
 The sophisticated and somewhat complex rhythm and structure of a joropo can be heard on tracks 12 and 15.
-On the former, Jesús Rodríguez and his apprentice Cecilia Santos demonstrate a “Pasaje” – a joropo section characterized by more melodic freedom and a slower pace.
+On the former, Jesús Rodríguez demonstrates a “Pasaje” – a joropo section characterized by more melodic freedom and a slower pace.
 The brisker “Embrujo” exhibits the impressive rhythmic and melodic virtuosity of the contrasting golpe sections.

 While indigenous influences are somewhat muted in Venezuelan criolla, the musical heritage of the native Quechua and Aymara people in the Andes has become emblematic in Peru.
 At the turn of the 20th century, composer Daniel Alomía Robles journeyed through the Andes in search of indigenous folk music untouched by Iberian or African influence.
 The result was an upbeat composition inspired by the popular Quechua song-dance genre huayno for his 1913 operetta called “El Cóndor Pasa.”
 The tune, performed here by Inca Spirit, became an icon of Peru’s national cultural heritage and was famously covered by the pop duo Simon & Garfunkel in 1970, whose recording featured the Andean siku (panpipe), quena (flute) and a small guitar called a charango.